4 CBI officers arrested, dismissed from service for staging raid on Chandigarh firm to extort money | Law-Order

 The CBI conducted a search operation at the premises of the accused officers during which incriminating documents were recovered, Joshi said.

-''As part of its zero-tolerance policy towards corruption and other offences, not only in respect of those from outside but its own officials, the CBI, on receipt of the complaint, immediately registered a case, identified its other officials allegedly involved in the matter and effected their arrests.
-Taking a serious note of this act on part of these delinquent officials, all four of them were dismissed from service,'' Joshi said.

-The four dismissed officers were produced before a special court by the Chandigarh branch of the CBI and were remanded in two-day custody of the agency.
+The four dismissed officers were produced before a special court by the Chandigarh branch of the CBI and were remanded to two-day custody of the agency, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)